 No, my dad is not really an idiot.

 There’s a sucker born every minute, as the saying goes, but good, smart people are fooled every day.
 Want to know how to identify a scam email?
 You should definitely learn.
 Why?
-Because in 2019, phishing accounts for 90% of all data breaches, and phishing attempts have grown 65% over the last year.
-To make matters worse, 15% of people who fall for a phishing scam will be targeted once more in the same year. .
+Because in 2021, phishing accounts for 90% of all data breaches, and phishing attempts grew 61% since 2021.

-Instances of fraud among the elderly are especially rampant, and the last thing you should do if your elderly parent or grandparent falls for one is to blame or shame them.
-Instead, you should be proactive in their education about fraud prevention.
+Instances of fraud among the elderly are especially rampant, and the last thing you should do if your elderly loved one falls for a scam is to blame or shame them.
+Instead, take a more proactive approach in their education about fraud prevention.

 Sid Kirchheimer, writing for AARP, interviewed Anthony Pratkanis, a social psychologist at the University of California, Santa Cruz.
 Pratkanis noted, “When protectors take over finances or lecture parents about their mistake, it plays right into the scammers’ hands by threatening the target’s independence.”
 In other words, as Pratkanis said, “[F]or scam victims to admit they were wrong means they’re stupid and unable to take care of themselves.”